aery32/sublime-aery32/README.md

 - __download_url__: Url where to download Aery32 Framework.
 - __strip__: List of files and directories which are to be omitted from the Aery32 Framework.

 This plugin enables code autocompletion by default.
-If you don't want to use that, it can be disabled by editing Aery32.sublime-project file.
-Just set sublimeclang_enabled to false.
+If you don't want to use that, it can be disabled by editing `Aery32.sublime-project file`.
+Just set `"sublimeclang_enabled": false`.

 ## License